gchrupala/supervision/assessment-criteria.md

     conducted and the results found?
 Are there suggestions for further research and new research questions formulated?

-Structure
+##Structure

-:   Is the thesis and its component parts structured clearly and
+   Is the thesis and its component parts structured clearly and
     logically?
 Is there a clear cohesion between the various parts?
 Is every part structured in a well-balanced and clear way?
 Are main issues clearly separated from side issues?
 Is there a proper balance